keeganmjgreen/3D-Printed-Sensors-Development-Platform/Sensor-Data-Sheets.md

 - Circuit Diagram (Schematic Diagram)
   - Always only one system level circuit diagram including all wiring.
 - Legal Notice
-  - All of the important legal information/waivers, essentially to explain to not take a bath with your accelerometer.
+  - All relevant legal information/waivers, essentially to explain to not take a bath with your accelerometer.